 In general, all utility trench backfill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
 It is recommended that materials in excess of 3 inches in size not be used for utility trench backfill.
-Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by San Bernardino County.
+Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by city of Redlands and/or the county of San Bernardino.
 All utility trench backfills should be witnessed by the geotechnical engineer.
 The trench backfill soils should be compaction tested where possible; probed and visually evaluated elsewhere.